Everything You Need to Know About Transport in Malekula

 1.Malekula by Flight - How to Get to Malekula

 Malekula has three domestic airports: Norsup Airport (NUS), Lamap Airport (LPM) and South West Bay Airport (SWJ).
-However, only Norsup Airport currently offers regular scheduled flights with the domestic airline.
+However, only Norsup Airport currently offers regular scheduled flights with Air Vanuatu.

 For all the details on schedules and booking, check out our Domestic Flights in Vanuatu: Your Guide to Interisland Flights.